Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on creation of new wiki page for problem statement(Draft 2 ) and updated few changes.

 Contributed in creation of layout design for telemedicine application.

+I have updated the changes related to the list of prototypes and also updated few changes in problem statement (Draft 2).